Highly Migratory Species

 Waters three to 200 miles offshore of state coastlines constitute the Exclusive Economic Zone and fall under the jurisdiction of the federal government.
-If you are fishing in these waters for species such as sharks, tuna, marlin, swordfish or sailfish, someone on your vessel must hold a highly migratory species permit from National Oceanic and Atmospheric Administration Fisheries.
+If you are fishing in these waters for species such as sharks, tuna, marlin, swordfish or sailfish, the vessel owner must hold a highly migratory species permit from the National Oceanic and Atmospheric Administration.
 Call 888-872-8862 or go to nmfs.noaa.gov/sfa/hms/compliance/permits_reporting/ to obtain a permit/Shark Endorsement.

 Passengers fishing on the vessel who do not possess an highly migratory species permit or have a state saltwater fishing license must register with National Oceanic and Atmospheric Administration’s National Saltwater Angler registry.
 Anglers holding state saltwater licenses from Hawaii, Puerto Rico, or U.S. Virgin Islands are required to register.

 All recreationally landed bluefin tuna, billfish (marlin, sailfish, swordfish and roundscale spearfish), and sharks (except spiny dogfish) must be tagged before being removed from the boat and reported by vessel owners to a reporting station.

 A tag is provided for each completed catch card and the angler is required to place this tag around the tail of the fish before removing it from the vessel.
 Sharks caught from shore must be tagged before removal from the point of landing.
 Boats cannot be pulled from the water until the tag is in place.
 For information on obtaining tags, call the department at 410-213-1531.

 Catch cards and tags are available at the following reporting stations: